nongiach/sudo_inject/README.md

 ```
 The default password timeout is 15 minutes.
 So if you use sudo twice in 15 minutes (900 seconds), you will not be asked to type the user’s password again.
 ```

+## What's happening behind the scene

+Sudo stores

+*exploit.sh* is barely tree lines of shell,

 ## Usecase